Fact: Doctors do not recommend circumcision

 While some people who oppose circumcision harbour prejudice toward religious minorities, opposition to circumcision is not in and of itself a sign of intolerance to religious minorities.
-If it were then the many Jewish and Muslim people who oppose non-consensual, medically unnecessary male circumcision would absurdly have to be considered anti-Semitic or Islamophobic.
+If it were then the many Jewish and Muslim people who oppose non-consensual, medically unnecessary male circumcision would absurdly have to be considered antisemitic or Islamophobic.
 In the developed world male circumcision is most often performed for social rather than religious reasons.
 Regardless of their religious beliefs or lack thereof, the vast majority of people who oppose non-consensual, medically deferrable genital cutting of boys also oppose the non-consensual, medically deferrable genital cutting of girls.
-Their opposition is based on the harm these procedures cause to children, and the fact these procedures breach human rights and medical ethics.
+Their opposition is based on the fact these procedures are harmful and breach human rights and medical ethics.

 Fact: Circumcision does not prevent HIV